judell/thali/DeveloperHandbook.md

 1. On your dev machine clone all your forks into the same directory

-1. Set up your gradle.properties as explained in [[Understanding Thalis Use of Maven]]
+1. Set up your gradle.properties as explained in [Understanding Thali's Use of Maven](UnderstandingThalisUseOfMaven)

 1. Now go to the thali clone and run "thali\Production\gradlew installAll"